When a crying child is a sign of good parenting

 But I can’t imagine anyone telling an adult friend in this situation: “Oh, you’re OK!
 Look, it’s barely even a scrape!
 There’s nothing to cry about!”

-Just like we wouldn’t tell our friend that they are OK when they are clearly physically or emotionally hurt, we also wouldn’t casually leave them behind or ignore their pain while they figured it out on their own (as we might feel like doing after our child falls for what seems like the fiftieth time today).
+We also wouldn’t leave our friend behind or ignore their pain while they figured it out on their own (as we might think about doing after our child falls for what seems like the fiftieth time today).

 We would be present with our friend.
 We’d offer assistance.
 If we didn’t know what to do, we’d ask if there was something we could do.
 We’d express empathy.

 Our children are no different.
-They need our empathy too.
+They need our empathy to develop their own emotion regulation skills.

 First, emotional regulation makes children physically and mentally healthier.
-Chronic stress leads to physical problems like high blood pressure, as well as the use of alcohol and illicit substances as well as mental health problems like depression that can show up decades after we experienced the original stressor.
+Chronic stress leads to physical problems that show up decades after the original stressor, like:

 Second, children who can regulate their emotions have better social relationships with peers.
 It’s easier to like peers who can understand what their friends are thinking and deescalate conflicts.